 - "Prayer First".
 A time of informal prayer for the world and the church held at on the first Sunday of the month.
 This may take place in the church hall.

-The Sunday morning services at St. Andrew's normally follow the pattern below, but this schedule is not being followed during the pandemic.
+The Sunday morning services at St. Andrew's follow the pattern but please note there will be differences during the Covid pandemic restrictions.

 1st Sunday: Holy Communion Service